Chart Color Schemes

 Laverton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Laverton's population is approximately 13,232 as of November 2025.
-This figure represents an increase of 1,773 people from the 2021 Census total of 11,459, indicating a growth rate of 15.5%.
-The change can be inferred from the estimated resident population of 12,754 in June 2024 and an additional 530 validated new addresses since the Census date.
-This results in a population density ratio of 594 persons per square kilometer.
-Laverton's growth rate exceeded both the national average (8.9%) and the state average during this period, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 68.6% of overall population gains recently.
+Based on AreaSearch's analysis, Laverton's population is around 13,232 as of Nov 2025.
+This reflects an increase of 1,773 people from the figure reported in the 2021 Census, which was 11,459 people.
+The change is inferred from the estimated resident population of 12,754 as of June 2024 and an additional 530 validated new addresses since the Census date.
+This level of population equates to a density ratio of 594 persons per square kilometer.
+Laverton's growth rate of 15.5% since the 2021 census exceeded both the national average (8.9%) and the state average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 68.6% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections adjusted using weighted aggregation methods for areas not covered by the ABS data.
-Future trends predict exceptional growth for Laverton, placing it in the top 10 percent of statistical areas analyzed by AreaSearch.
-By 2041, the population is expected to grow by 6,793 persons, resulting in a total gain of 47.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future trends predict exceptional growth, placing Laverton in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the area is expected to grow by 6,793 persons based on the latest annual ERP population numbers, reflecting a gain of 47.7% in total over the 17 years.

 Frequently Asked Questions - Population